 #1 - Provide a realistic timeframe for completion

-A well written RFP will be extensive, and laden with information, which your prospective vendor will have to process and use to form their bidding strategy.
+A well-written RFP will be extensive and laden with information, which your prospective vendor will have to process and use to form their bidding strategy.
 If you want your vendors to be well prepared, make sure to give them realistic expectations for completing the RFP.
-You should include a calendar which states the estimated completion date for each step.
-As a guide, you should give around 2 weeks for Q&A to be submitted and then an additional week for return of the documents afterwards.
+You should include a calendar that states the estimated completion date for each step.
+As a guide, you should give around 2 weeks for Q&A to be submitted and then an additional week for the return of the documents afterwards.

 #2 - Give definitions of specific terminology

 It is important, in order to avoid any grey areas and to speed up the Q&A process, that any specific industry terms, or acronyms mentioned in the document are clarified in a “Definitions” section.
 Go through the document, and pick out any terminology that you may take for granted that everyone will be clear on.
 It is best to include as many terms as possible in your list of definitions, just to be on the safe side.

 #3 - Include your approximate localization spend and a breakdown of your most common languages

 It can’t hurt to show your prospective suppliers what they could be missing.
 Tell them how much you have spent on localization over the past 1 to 3 years and how much you expect to spend; these figures will help figure out volume discounts.
 After that, include a table of all of the languages that you work with, along with a percentage representation of volume per language.

 #4 - Identify and outline your reasons for the RFP

 Create a section with the title “Key Business Objectives” and give a clear outline of what you as a company want to achieve by doing the RFP process and why you are looking at new vendors.
 Are you benchmarking your current suppliers?
 Do you wish to narrow down your current system for choosing translation services, by having only a select few approved vendors?